parzonka/Clean-Code-Method-Sorter/README.md

  * method name (aka overloaded method)
  * being accessor/mutator of the same field (aka getter and setters)

-To install, please use add this [update site](http://parzonka.com/tud/ccms) to your Eclipse.
+To install, please add this [update site](http://parzonka.com/tud/ccms) to your Eclipse.
-(Note that this link wil not show any content in your browser.)
+(Note that this link will not show any content in your browser.)

 For further information on usage, please refer to the manual at [eclipse.org](http://wiki.eclipse.org/Recommenders/CleanCodeMethodSorter).